 My New Camera

 Many of you will be aware I bought a new camera a few weeks ago.
 Nothing fancy just the Sony A6300, a mirrorless camera which came with 16-50 mm f/3.5-5.6 Lens, I will upgrade the lens when I can afford to.
-A mirrorless camera features a removable lens and uses a digital display system rather than an optical viewfinder if anyone wants to know the difference between these and a DSLR.
+A mirrorless endzone camera system features a removable lens and uses a digital display system rather than an optical viewfinder if anyone wants to know the difference between these and a DSLR.
 This camera is also a lot smaller and easier to take around with me than my old Canon.
 It can do a lot more, it also transfers my photos straight to my phone which I love as I have Lightroom on my phone so I can be editing on journeys and in any spare moment I have.
 I have been using queue times in supermarkets etc to get some photo editing in and it really stops you rushing around, that is a different matter though.

 I have owned this camera for a few weeks now and I am absolutely loving in it.
 I still have a long way to go in fully understanding how to use it.
 I am after a more versatile lens but for now, the kit lens is doing ok.
 I love the filming quality of this camera, It is incredible I just need to purchase a stabilizer because my filming is very shaky at the moment.
 It took a chunk out of my savings but I am so glad I took the plunge and bought it because it has been glued to my hand ever since.